Empty Homes

 - we can't agree a voluntary solution with the owner

 In cases of extreme dereliction, urban blight or structural instability, we must act to protect the health and safety of our residents.
-We are able to:
+We can:

 - serve a Compulsory Purchase Order on the property